michalurb8/PROZsnake/README.md

 # proz-snake
-Simple snake game in Java, right now run in console only.
+A simple snake game in Java, right now run in console only.

 Future features:
 - GUI